-During this three hour training you will learn about primary disabilities and how they relate to an individual’s behaviours and actions as well as how they may cause secondary challenges.
-The sessions also incorporates interactive components which allow frontline workers to experience what it feels like to live with FASD.
+During this three hour training, you will learn about primary disabilities and how they relate to an individual’s behaviours and actions as well as how they may cause secondary challenges.
+The sessions also incorporate interactive components which allow frontline workers to experience what it feels like to live with FASD.

-The second three hour training session focuses on tips and real life examples..
+The second three-hour training session focuses on tips and real-life examples.
 Attendance at a Frontline Part 1 session is a prerequisite for this training to ensure an appropriate level of knowledge regarding FASD.
 During this training, workers will benefit from practical strategies and a toolkit they can use when supporting an individual with FASD.
-Frontline Part 2 was created to be co-presented with an individual living with FASD, when possible.
 Attendees will gain insight into what life is really like with FASD through the personal experiences shared during the training.

 To book a training session a minimum of 8 attendees are required.
 The rate per person is a cost-recovery fee of $35.00 for each training session.
 A reduced rate of $50.00 per person is applied when both training sessions are booked.
 There may be additional fees such as travel; these fees will be discussed and listed in detail in the training contract you receive.

-The Network will be hosting Monthly FASD for Frontline Workers Sessions at our office in Saskatoon.
-These monthly sessions will allow organizations that do not fulfill the minimum attendee requirements or individuals not connected to an organization to receive the training.
+The Network will be hosting bi-monthly FASD for Frontline Workers Sessions at our office in Saskatoon.
+These sessions will allow organizations that do not fulfil the minimum attendee requirements or individuals not connected to an organization to receive the training.
 It is also a great opportunity to send any new staff members that have joined your team after your organization completed the training.

 Frontline Part 1 will be held in the mornings from 9:00 a.m. to 12:00 p.m. followed by Frontline Part 2 from 1:00 p.m. to 4:00 p.m.

-Foster Parent Training is provincially mandated in Saskatchewan as 80% of children with FASD do not live with their birth parents.
-This three hour training helps foster families to understand the disability and what strategies and supports they can put in place.
+Foster Parent Training is provincially mandated in Saskatchewan due to the high rates of children in care who live with FASD.
+This three-hour training helps foster families to understand the disability and what strategies and supports they can put in place.
 Foster families gain valuable insights from the first-hand accounts of other foster parents on subjects such as birth parents, advocating, judgement, and grief and loss.

 The aim of our Foster Parent training is to explore how prenatal exposure impacts individuals across their lifespan and learn support techniques to help them be successful.
 Families who attend this training benefit from complementary booklets to bring home for additional information and the opportunity to connect with other foster parents in the community for ongoing support.

-To request a training please contact your ministry worker.
-For those who reside on a First Nation reserve please contact the Network and we would be happy to provide you with a quote.
+To request training please contact your ministry worker.
+For those who reside on a First Nation reserve please contact the Network and we would be happy to provide you with a quote

 The aim of FASD Post-Secondary Training is to educate students about FASD and help prepare them for their future careers.